 John Sessions being able to name the birth and death year of many famous artists.

-Jo Brand being a psychology expert, although this is helped by the fact she used to be a psychiatric nurse.
-Surprisingly, she also identified an electron as a probability density function and explained what that means.
+Jo Brand being a psychology expert, helped by the fact she used to be a psychiatric nurse.
+More surprisingly, she also identified an electron as a probability density function and explained what that means.

 Daniel Radcliffe's appearance in "Hocus Pocus", where he knew of the oldest magic trick in the book (but of course) but also showed quite reasonable knowledge in the Harrying of the North, to the other panellists' surprise.